cacophony-wj/LeS/README.md

 Download the latest ENB Series from <a href="http://enbdev.com/download_mod_tesskyrimse.htm">here</a> and copy d3d11.dll and d3dcompiler_46e.dll to your game folder.

-Copy all of the files from the MO2/game folder files directory to your game folder.
+Copy all of the files from the _LeS Directory/game folder files_ directory to your game folder.

-**Deactivate FNIS**

-_Fore's New Idles in Skyrim_ must be _enabled_ for Wabbajack to download it, but _disabled_ to play this modlist without issues.
-To do so, uncheck everything related to _FNIS_ if you are using _Light But Sexy._ If you are using _Light But Kinky_, disable everything but _FNIS Output_.

 ##  Updating